 Students interested in applying for aid with a need-based component must complete the "Free Application for Federal Student Aid" (FAFSA) and provide follow-up documentation as requested.
-Students can complete the FAFSA on line at www.fafsa.ed.gov as early as Jan.1st.
-Paper applications are also available in the financial aid office at the school.
+Students can complete the FAFSA on line at https://studentaid.gov/h/apply-for-aid/fafsa as early as Jan.1st.